 matplotlib==1.5.1

-Make sure your virtual environment is activated and run pip install -r requirements.txt
+Make sure your virtual environment is activated and run pip install -r requirements.txt in the blog directory to install all of the required packages.

-key to accept the default values except for the following lines:There are a lot of plugins that are super handy for Pelican, and jupyter plugin is definitely one among them.
+pelican-quickstart in the blog directory and follow the interactive setup sequence.Enter key to accept the default values except for the following lines:There are a lot of plugins that are super handy for Pelican, and jupyter plugin is definitely one among them.
 Follow the steps below to install the plugin:

 MARKUP = ('md', 'ipynb')